davideperozzi/smoovy/README.md

 ```

 ### Testing a package
-Packages will be tested with `jest` and `puppeteer`.
-The sources files will be used for testing.
+Packages will be tested with `vitest`.
 ```sh
 yarn test --scope=<name>
 ```